Cold Temperatures Can Kill Outdoor Pets

 The bone-chilling cold sparks our automatic reaction to dig out the down jackets and our warmest winter gloves.
 We are tempted to stay inside, setting our thermostats to a higher setting, or perhaps enjoying a delightful fire.
 We have the ability to provide warmth to ourselves, but keep in mind the environment of our pets outdoors.
 It is our job to provide shelter and warmth to our outdoor pets as the mercury drops.
 Cold temperatures can kill.

 Pets Need a Warm Place to Sleep

-Most importantly, if you pet spends most of their time outdoors, make sure they have a warm place to sleep.
+Most importantly, if your pet spends most of their time outdoors, make sure they have a warm place to sleep.
 They need a roof for shelter from the cold rain and snow.
 Provide them with bedding off the ground and away from wind and drafts.
 An insulated dog or cat bed with a warm blanket is one example of a type of warm bedding.
-When temperatures drop below freezing (32◦ F), bring them into a heated garage, covered porch, or mud room to shelter them from the elements.
+When temperatures drop below freezing (32◦ F), bring them into a heated garage, covered porch, or mudroom to shelter them from the elements.
 Increase the protein and fat content of their diet by adding a little kitten or puppy food.
 This will provide the extra calories they need to help keep them warm.